DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/Tapis/tapis_queryJobs_Retrieve.md

 # Step 3: Retrieve Output

-Perfect 👍 — here’s the expanded **Step 3 introduction with a best-practice note** included:

 Once a job has completed, the final step is to **explore and retrieve its outputs**.
 Tapis automatically archives all files produced by your job into the designated archive system and path.
 These outputs may include:

 * **Primary results** (e.g., simulation data, processed files)